-OneNet is a division of the Oklahoma State Regents for Higher Education, operated in cooperation with the Office of Management and Enterprise Services.
+OneNet is a division of the Oklahoma State Regents for Higher Education.
 The State Regents provides leadership for OneNet through our executive director, who also serves as the state’s higher education chief information officer.

 The Oklahoma State System of Higher Education was created in 1941 by a vote of the people that amended the state’s constitution to provide for such a system.

 The state system is comprised of 25 colleges and universities – including two research universities, 10 regional universities, one public liberal arts university and 12 community colleges – and 11 constituent agencies and two higher education centers.
 The state system is coordinated by the Oklahoma State Regents for Higher Education, and each institution is governed by a board of regents.

 The State Regents prescribe academic standards of higher education, determine functions and courses of study at state colleges and universities, grant degrees and approve each public college’s and university’s allocations, as well as tuition and fees within the limits set by the Oklahoma legislature.